Seven-years-old, Justin Davis dreamed of building his own treehouse.

 "There are a lot of things we're going to have to get.
 We need nails, paint, wood, safety glasses and a few tools too.
-I'll show you the different kinds of wood and different types of paint so you'll learn which ones will be right for your project", he said, looking at the list they made out yesterday afternoon.
+I'll show you the different kinds of wood and different types of paint so you'll learn which ones will be right for your project", he said, as he looked at the list they'd made out yesterday afternoon.

 Just then the doorbell rang.

 Peter was dressed much like Justin.
-They were both wearing old jeans, old T- shirt and sneakers.
+They were both wearing old jeans, old T- shirts and sneakers.

 At the lumberyard, they pulled out their list and the three of them marched up and down the aisles rolling a big flat cart, stacking it high with all the materials they would be using for the treehouse.